What is regressive tax?

 What’s the difference between regressive and progressive tax?

+Progressive tax is pretty much the opposite of regressive tax.
+If a tax is progressive, it increases based on the amount you earn.
 Income tax is a good example of this, because there are different tax bands for different earners.
 The amount of income tax payable increases as your salary increases, meaning that those who earn more money pay more tax.
 With income tax, your individual finances are taken into account.
-Regressive tax, on the other hand, is usually a blanket amount that does not consider individual earnings.
+Regressive taxation, on the other hand, is usually a blanket amount that does not consider individual earnings.
+While regressive tax disproportionately affects people on a low income, progressive tax affects those with a high income.
+If you earn a higher income, you’ll pay a higher tax rate than those with lower incomes.
+Progressive tax is designed so that low-income earners don’t spend an unreasonable amount of their income on tax.

 What are the types of regressive taxes?

-• Sales tax: This is applied to most purchases, regardless of your income level.
+1. Sales tax: This is applied to most purchases, regardless of your income level.
 You may also hear it referred to as an indirect tax.
 Sales tax is considered regressive because people with low incomes are affected more than those with higher incomes from the tax that comes with the purchase.
 The result is that low-income earners pay a higher percentage of their income on sales tax.

-• Property tax: This is the amount of tax you’ll pay based on the value of the property.
+2. Property tax: This is the amount of tax you’ll pay based on the value of the property.
 If low-income and high-income earners purchase properties of the same value, they will pay the same amount in property tax.
 Again, this means that the buyer with the lower income will be affected more because they are paying a higher percentage in terms of their income.

-• Sin tax: This tax is applied to goods which are considered harmful to an individual or society, such as tobacco and alcohol.
+3. Sin tax: This tax is applied to goods which are considered harmful to an individual or society, such as tobacco and alcohol.
 Although sin tax is typically higher than taxes on other goods, it’s the same for both high-income and low-income earners, and is therefore a regressive tax.
 According to a report from the Institute of Economic Affairs, poorer households pay up to 10 times more in sin taxes than wealthier households as a share of their income.

-What’s the impact of regressive taxes?
+What’s the impact of regressive taxation?

 The impact of regressive tax differs from person to person, as it largely depends on your monthly income and the type of goods you buy